ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 {: anchor="SETTINGS_WEBTRANSPORT_INITIAL_MAX_DATA"}

-The SETTINGS_WEBTRANSPORT_INITIAL_MAX_DATA parameter indicates the initial value for the session data limit, otherwise communicated by the WT_MAX_DATA capsule (see {{WT_MAX_DATA}}).
-The default value for the SETTINGS_WEBTRANSPORT_INITIAL_MAX_DATA parameter is "0", indicating that the endpoint needs to send a WT_MAX_DATA capsule within each session before its peer is allowed to send any stream data within that session.
+The SETTINGS_WEBTRANSPORT_INITIAL_MAX_DATA setting indicates the initial value for the session data limit, otherwise communicated by the WT_MAX_DATA capsule (see {{WT_MAX_DATA}}).
+The default value for the SETTINGS_WEBTRANSPORT_INITIAL_MAX_DATA setting is "0", indicating that the endpoint needs to send a WT_MAX_DATA capsule within each session before its peer is allowed to send any stream data within that session.